admtrv/Kraken/README.md

 <p align="center">(Currently in development)</p>

 ## About
-**Kraken** is a **Cloud Service** designed to store and manage unlicensed (cracked) game saves.
+**Kraken** is a **Cloud Service** designed to store and manage game saves.
 The project provides a convenient way to synchronize game data between different devices.

 ## Requirements
-* Support for storing game saves for multiple users
+* Support for storing game saves from multiple devices
 * Ability to upload and download save files
 * Data security (encryption and authentication)